CodedBytes/Game-Maker-Studio-2-Server-Library/README.md

 The server was built to let anyone create their own packets and informations, all you need to know is a basic c# coding skills and patience to test everything :)

-<br>Special thanks to FatalSheep and CinderFire for the old basic networking tutorial at the Game maker studio forum (rest in peace tutorial..
+Special thanks to FatalSheep and CinderFire for the old basic networking tutorial at the Game maker studio forum (rest in peace tutorial..
 XD)

+## Compiling the server
+In order to compile the server you will need to install Visual Studio 2022 Community edition. <br>

+The server is prepared to be compiled either in x86 or x64 bits, and it should be able to run it on windows, linux, and macOs systems without further problems.

 ## Creating Packets
 Creating packets is simple: on the client side you can call the the function ``` sn_send_new_packet(); ``` or ``` sn_send_new_nodata_packet(); ``` from the library.